bogdanfinn/tls-client-api/Readme.md

 ### Configuration & Start
 * Configure stuff like api port and authentication keys in the `cmd/tls-client-api/config.dist.yml` file.
+* You can also configure if the api should automatically follow redirects (3XX Status Codes) or not.
+Per Default the API does not follow redirects.
 * The endpoint is `http://127.0.0.1:8080/api/forward`
 * You need to set a `x-api-key` header with an auth key from the config file.
 This is for protecting the API when you host it on some server.
 Requests without the correct keys in the header will be rejected.